algolia/instantsearch/CONTRIBUTING.md

 npm run release:maintenance
 ```

-**Be sure to use `$ npm run` instead of `$ yarn run` to avoid issues**
+_Make sure to use `npm run` instead of `yarn run` to avoid issues._

 #### Beta version

 Beta version release is available on any branch except `master`, `maintenance`.
-The
-main use cases are for releasing a patch before the official release, or create custom builds
-with new features (or friday releases).
+The main use cases are for releasing a patch before the official release, or create custom builds with new features (or friday releases).

 If you're on a feature branch (either for a fix or a new minor/major version), you can run: